eserlxl/aurgen/doc/MAPPING-EXPANSION.md

 ## Integration

-The expanded mapping is automatically integrated into aurgen's dependency detection system.
-When aurgen runs, it will use the updated mappings to find the correct packages for detected tools.
+The expanded mapping is automatically integrated into AURGen's dependency detection system.
+When AURGen runs, it will use the updated mappings to find the correct packages for detected tools.